 That's OK.
-There are thousands of people who can create blog postings for you.
+There are thousands of people who can create blog posts for you.

-Consider Blogmutt for an example; this company provides you with four 300-word blog postings a month for right around $89.
-The only downside to Blogmutt is that you don't know who you're blog postings are coming from.
-They might be created by someone who has absolutely no blog writing experience, or if you're lucky, they could come from a writer who has more than 60 years (yes, there are some older folks on Blogmutt) of writing experience.
-But, should you really take this chance?
+Consider Blogmutt as an example; this company provides you with four 300-word blog postings a month for right around $89.
+The only downside to Blogmutt is that you don't know where your blog postings are coming from.
+They might come from someone who has absolutely no blog writing experience, or if you're lucky, they could come from a writer who has more than 60 years (yes, there are some older folks on Blogmutt) of writing experience.
+But should you really take this chance?
 Absolutely not!

 If you're in need of thousands of blog posts each month, I highly suggest Writer Access.
 This company heavily screens its writers, and for the most part, you can rest assured that you'll acquire content from a writer who is respectful.
-If you don't, you can simply reject the content provided by a certain client and let someone else complete it for you.
+If you don't, you can simply reject the content that a particular client has provided and let someone else finish it for you.
 With a 100 percent satisfaction guarantee, you can't go wrong with Writer Access.

 And lastly, you have me.
 If you need anywhere from one to 750 blog postings each month (around 500 to 1,000 words a piece), I am the blog posting content creator you've been looking for.